Join us for ARCA’s 20th Anniversary Birthday Party!

 The first non-organ concert, a classical cabaret entitled “Shall We Gather By the River”, was performed by Katherine Soroka and Friends on November 4, 2006 with Raymond Blackwell, piano, and PSO musicians, Jennifer Orchard, violin, and Mikhail Istomin, cello.

-ARCA celebrates its twentieth anniversary performance season on October 12 with this “Birthday party” concert and pays tribute with a champagne/bubbly toast honoring its founding Board members and volunteers, whose vision and prodigious contributions over the years have created an arts organization that has become a cultural destination in its own right.
+ARCA celebrates its twentieth anniversary performance season on October 12 with this “Birthday party” concert and pays tribute with a champagne/bubbly toast at intermission honoring its founding audiences, Board members and volunteers, whose vision and prodigious contributions over the years have created an arts organization that has become a cultural destination in its own right.